MasterClass Review: Is It Worth It? [50+ Courses Watched]

 You’re Into Creative Fields

-Most of MasterClass is dedicated to the arts, music, writing, fashion, and stuff like that.
+Most of what MasterClass offers right now is dedicated to the arts, music, writing, fashion, and stuff like that.

 I’m 100% sure anyone who’s into these fields will get more than $180 worth from their subscription.
-There are just too many courses up your alley for you to be disappointed.
+There are just too many classes up your alley for you to be disappointed.
+There were a solid 7-8 on just writing alone (clearly I didn’t do too well).

 I’m not really into creative fields, and even I found a bunch of classes entertaining, like: